Webcam test

 Common questions

-Why is my webcam dim?
+Why is my webcam preview dim or grainy?

-Does it work on iPhone / iPad?
+Does it work on iPhone and iPad?

 More free tools